 - Football - Standard football rules are often modified in gym class with no tackling, like in Flag Football.

-- Swimming - Groups with access to a swimming pool teach everything from basic strokes to group water games.
+- Swimming - Groups with access to a swimming pool teach everything from basic strokes to pool exercises to group water games.

 - Lacrosse - When played in P.E. classes, the game uses modified equipment and rules.